 Obstetricians (OB) are physicians that work with women to deliver healthy babies while keeping women and their pregnancy healthy.
-Many obstetricians specialize in gynecology (GYN). a specialization in health and disease of the female reproductive health system.
-As seen below, the rate of OB/GYN per 100,000 population in Miami-Dade has been steady.
+Many obstetricians specialize in gynecology (GYN), a specialization in health and disease of the female reproductive health system.
+As seen below, the rate of OB/GYN per 100,000 population in Miami-Dade has been decreasing.
+The total number of OB/GYN have increased over the past 5 years however the increase in population has outpaced the increase in OB/GYN which is why the rate is decreasing.